r-dziewaltowski/ClassicCalculator/README.md

 ## Description
 The solution consists of 3 projects:
 - ClassicCalculator - a class library containing all the busines logic of the calculator that is shared by the applications
-- ClassicCalculatorBlazorApp - a Blazor SPA web calculator application
+- ClassicCalculatorBlazorApp - a Blazor SPA web calculator application which is also a Progressive Web Application (PWA) which means that it can be installed on any device (e.g. Windows desktop, Android mobile) like a native app
 - ClassicCalculatorWpfApp - a WPF desktop calculator application

 The business logic is completely decoupled from the presentation layer provided by the applications.
 Any new application (e.g. a mobile app) can just reuse the existing logic.
 Also, the logic implementation could be easily replaced as long as an alternative adheres to the same interface.